-Recommended by Nathan from Foodie Flashpacker
+- Recommended by Nathan from Foodie Flashpacker

 Syros is poised to become the next “it” travel destination in Greece.
 Gorgeous beaches that are not yet crowded with tourists, amazing food, lots to see and do — all of this at some of the best prices in the entire country.

-As it is not yet as popular as other islands the locals are still genuinely excited to receive tourists.
+As it is not yet as popular as other islands, the locals are still genuinely excited to receive tourists.
 They are happy to show you their shops and welcome you into their restaurants.

 Syros was originally a medieval settlement, making for an island with an interesting and somewhat complicated history.
 Make sure to ask locals about why there are so many cats on the island!
 Colorful blossoms hang over the narrow alleyways and whitewashed houses.
 Looking up, you’ll see churches with bright domes atop the hills surrounding the city.

 Ermoupolis, the main town, has been declared a National Historic Landmark by the local government.
 This means the design integrity will be preserved.

-But, most everyone wants to visit the beaches when vacationing on Greek Islands.
+But, most everyone wants to visit the beaches when vacationing on the Greek Islands.
 Syros has several beaches.
 To find the best and least visited beaches, take a boat and head north of Kini beach.
 These are even more gorgeous than the impressive main beaches.

-Recommended by Elena from Pasion for Greece
+- Recommended by Elena from Passion for Greece

-The best natural experiences are accessible by boat, so make sure to rent a boat for the day and explore the surrounding beaches and coves including the Marathonisi Sea Turtle Island where the endangered Caretta Caretta loggerhead sea turtles lay their eggs.
-If you are lucky it is an amazing natural phenomenon to witness firsthand.
+The best natural experiences are accessible by boat, so make sure to rent a boat for the day and explore the surrounding beaches and coves, including the Marathonisi Sea Turtle Island, where the endangered Caretta Caretta loggerhead sea turtles lay their eggs.
+If you are lucky, it is an amazing natural phenomenon to witness firsthand.

-For the best views of the island head over to Bohali, perched on a hill overlooking the harbor.
+For the best views of the island, head over to Bohali, perched on a hill overlooking the harbor.
 During the Venetian ruling, Bohali used to be an aristocratic neighborhood and has maintained its unique character until this day.
-The best time to visit would be around sunset where you can witness the magic when the sun gradually disappears below the horizon.
+The best time to visit would be around sunset, where you can witness the magic when the sun gradually disappears below the horizon.

 The natural beauty of Zakynthos is guaranteed to amaze you as some of its scenes seem to be taken from somewhere else, out of this world.

-Recommended by Lavinia from Continent Hop
+- Recommended by Lavinia from Continent Hop

-The games were established in 776 BC and were held at this very site for centuries till a powerful earthquake destroyed it, only to be unearthed aeons later in the 1700’s.
+The games were established in 776 BC and were held at this very site for centuries till a powerful earthquake destroyed it, only to be unearthed eons later in the 1700s.